cataniamatt/mongodb-docker/README.md

 mongo mongodb://localhost:27017 -u admin -p password
 ```

+The MongoDB commands can now be used in the shell to interact with the database.
 ```
 root@ff49ab8bc52e:/# mongo mongodb://localhost:27017 -u admin -p password Welcome to the MongoDB shell.